tohurtv/blend-update/README.md

 - BlendOS with a desktop environment installed
 - `notify-send.py` aur package installed

-Make sure the appropriate notifier is listed in your `system.yaml` if not already present.
+Make sure `notify-send.py` listed in your `system.yaml` aur-packages if not already present.

 ## Installation